 Cash Cow Franchise: The London and New York productions have been up and running since 1986 and 1988 respectively, and have twice out-grossed all of the Transformers movies combined.
 Tours and foreign productions are similarly popular, and a lot of merchandise follows in their wake.
 In Vegas, there was a special condensed 95-minute version that retained most of the songs.

 Dawson Casting: While most actresses to play Christine in the stage show are in their early twenties, a handful have been in their thirties or even nearing forty.
 The book establishes that both Christine and Raoul are in their early twenties.

-Development Hell: The film version was announced in 1989 but didn't start production until 2002, and wasn't released until 2004.
+Development Hell: The film version of the musical was announced in 1989 but didn't start production until 2002, and wasn't released until 2004.

 Playing Against Type: Michael Crawford was a well-established light comedy/musical actor in the U.K. when he originated the role of the Phantom in the original London staging.
 Even he was surprised at the casting.
 He has been quoted saying that when Andrew Lloyd Webber told him he wanted him for Phantom, he thought he meant for the part of Raoul.